limo39/kwenda/README.md

 - No circular import detection
 - Nested function calls as arguments not fully supported (use intermediate variables)
 - Array parameters to user-defined functions have limited support
+- Floating-point precision follows IEEE 754 standard (may have rounding artifacts)
 - Limited standard library (growing)

 ## 🔮 Future Enhancements